Germany: Private Antitrust Litigation

 Disclosure of evidence

 Under the German concept, entitlement to disclosure is not limited to those harmed by cartels.
 In accordance with the Damages Directive, defendants may also seek disclosure of documents in their favour.
-Unlike the entitlement of those harmed, potential cartelists will, however, only be able to claim access to evidence after a damage claim became pending (section 33g para 2 ARC).
+Unlike the entitlement of those harmed, potential cartelists will, however, only be able to claim access to evidence after a damage claim became pending (section 33(g) paragraph 2 ARC).

 In establishing a strict proportionality test, the German legislator, in principle, followed article 5 of the Damages Directive.
 Disclosure of documents is therefore excluded to the extent it is disproportionate considering the legitimate interests of all parties and the third parties concerned.
 In order to determine proportionality, the courts have to operate a balancing test.

 Among the most hotly debated provisions of the modified ARC was the initial proposal to allow for disclosure by means of injunctive relief.
-Originally, the courts would have been entitled to order disclosure of ‘means of evidence' by way of injunctive relief.
+Originally, the courts would have been entitled to order disclosure of ‘means of evidence’ by way of injunctive relief.
 During the legislative process, this provision was significantly modified and restricted.
-Pursuant to section 89b para 5 ARC, injunctive relief will be limited to the production of the respective decision of the competition authority establishing the infringement of German competition rules or articles 101, 102 TFEU.
+Pursuant to section 89(b) paragraph 5 ARC, injunctive relief will be limited to the production of the respective decision of the competition authority establishing the infringement of German competition rules or articles 101 and 102 TFEU.

 In IP matters, German courts had developed solutions which, overall, are practicable.
 They cannot be transferred directly to competition litigation, but can be applied accordingly.
 The court may well order additional confidentiality obligations for outside counsel.
 It is, however, not entirely clear whether there are sufficient sanctions in order to make these confidentiality undertakings work.
 There is no clear German equivalent to English rules on contempt of court.
 But the German Federal Supreme Court stated in a patent case that the disclosure of confidential information of the opposing party in a disclosure proceeding by an outside counsel could be a criminal offence.8 It is apparent that the availability of disclosure in Germany will, to a very substantial part, depend on the ability of its courts to device procedural mechanisms similar to those developed by English courts.
 Unfortunately, this development cannot rely on any guidance by the legislator.
 Under the strict constitutional rules in Germany, it seems questionable whether the mere entitlement to ‘adopt necessary measures’ to protect confidential information is sufficiently precise to justify restrictions.
 The legislator is confident that the courts will themselves develop the necessary rules and techniques to make disclosure work.